Skip to main content

 7. Requests for Information Relating to Safeguarding

-Where information about an individual (data subject) is requested as part of a safeguarding enquiry in order to protect the individual, or another vulnerable adult or child from abuse or neglect (or the risk of abuse or neglect) it should be provided.
+Where information about an individual (data subject) is requested as part of a safeguarding enquiry in order to protect the data subject, or another vulnerable adult or child from abuse or neglect (or the risk of abuse or neglect), it should be provided.

 This should be provided securely to the person leading the safeguarding enquiry and any concerns that you have about the implications for other vulnerable adults or children as a result of providing the information should be shared and considered by the safeguarding enquiry.

-If it is possible to seek consent from the data subject before providing the information you should do so, although information can be provided without consent for the purpose of protecting them (or another adult or child) from abuse or neglect.
-If the individual does not give consent the information should still be shared if doing so would serve to protect them (or another adult or child) from the risk of abuse and neglect.
+If it is possible to seek consent from the data subject before providing the information you should do so, although information can be provided without consent if doing so is necessary for the purpose of protecting them (or another adult or child) from abuse or neglect.
+If the data subject refuses to give consent, consideration should be given to whether the information should still be shared.
+The information can be shared against the data subject’s wishes if doing so would be a proportionate step to take in order to protect them (or another adult or child) from the risk of abuse and neglect.

-You should be clear with the individual from the beginning that in the event of safeguarding information about them may be provided without their consent or immediate knowledge.
+You should be clear with the data subject from the beginning that in the event of a safeguarding enquiry, information about them may be provided without their consent or immediate knowledge.

 8. Further Information